 The Company encourages its shareholders to attend its annual general meetings.
-Each annual general meeting is webcast live so that shareholders can hear proceedings online.
+For each annual general meeting the Company also provides a live webcast so that shareholders can hear proceedings online.

 Important issues are presented to shareholders as single resolutions and full discussion of each item is encouraged.
 Explanatory memoranda, where considered appropriate, will be included with the Notice of Annual General Meeting in respect of items to be voted on at the meeting.